 The result?
 People come up with a list of myths to understand the unexplainable.

 Unsurprisingly, with CBD becoming the center of attention, people are coming up with rather odd myths.

 Some even believe that it is simply a celebrity-praised, overhyped compound with no apparent use.

-Before you get caught up and swayed into believing nonsensical myths about the compound, we’re here to bust all CBD myths.
+We’re here to bust all CBD myths before you get caught up and swayed into believing nonsensical myths about the compound.

 1) CBD Gets You High